argos-ci/jest-puppeteer/README.md

 ### Start a server

-Jest Puppeteer integrates a functionality to run start a server when your test suite is started.
-It automatically close the server when tests are done.
+Jest Puppeteer integrates a functionality to start a server when running your test suite.
+It automatically closes the server when tests are done.

 To use it, specify a server section in your `jest-puppeteer.config.js`.